 PHC's In-House Counselors Share What Every Student Should Know

-PHC’s in-house licensed counselors, Christopher Doyle and Tracy Carter, spoke to the entire student body during their chapel messages.
+Tracy Carter, one of PHC’s in-house licensed counselors , spoke to the entire student body during chapel.

 Carter addressed the topic of boundaries.
 She identified what healthy boundaries look like, how to establish and enforce healthy emotional boundaries, and how to have healthy relationships in life with boundaries.